The Definition Of Sourcing (And It's Many Vital Processes)

 • On a continuous process, review and update the strategic sourcing.

-Definition of Sourcing II - What is Global Sourcing?
+Definition of Sourcing II - Global Sourcing

-The second sourcing definition i.e. global sourcing is sourcing products and (sometimes services) irrespective of national boundaries.
+The second sourcing definition (i.e. global sourcing) is sourcing products and (sometimes services) irrespective of national boundaries.
 It is particularly popular within the EEC countries in Europe and Asia.
 Both of these areas are less concerned with geographic boundaries.

 The rise of Chinese and Indian manufacturing capabilities has meant that sourcing from these countries has greatly increased in the past few years.
 Purchasing companies are seeking low labor and production costs which are not countered by high delivery costs.
 Many improving countries also offer attractive tax and tariffs to encourage purchasing from them.